🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Late Harvest Semillon & Queensland Blue

-The most daring pairing on this list — and, for many, the most unforgettable.
-A botrytis-affected or late-harvest Semillon from the Granite Belt will be golden, honeyed, and intensely apricot-rich.
-Place it beside a creamy Queensland blue and the contrast of sweet and salty creates a flavour experience that's almost alchemical.
-Roasted macadamias alongside complete the picture perfectly.
+The most daring pairing on this list — and for many, the most unforgettable.
+A botrytis-affected late harvest Semillon from the Granite Belt (Ballandean Estate's Late Harvest Sylvaner is exceptional) will be golden, honeyed, and intensely apricot-rich.
+Place it beside a creamy Queensland blue and the contrast of sweet and salty creates flavour that is almost alchemical.
+Roasted macadamias alongside complete the picture.

 Quick Reference: Queensland Pairings